Learning Password Best Practices Through In-Task Instruction: Discussion

 \subsection{Practical Implications for Password Creation}

-Our work suggests that, for the task of password creation, brief, embedded guidance can change the actions users take and leave them with at least some memory of the new information to which they were exposed.
+Our work suggests that, for password creation, brief embedded guidance can change the actions users take and may leave them with short-term memory of some of the rules they encountered.
+At the same time, weak passwords do not arise only from missing knowledge.
+Password behavior is also shaped by memory demands, time pressure, competing goals, and the broader burden of managing many accounts.
+Thus, we present pedagogical friction as a targeted interface intervention within these constraints, not as a complete solution to password security.

 We observed high correction of rule-linked issues across the three guided conditions, so our recommendations focus on how to select and implement guidance styles that improve password quality and help protect accounts that hold sensitive personal information.